Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/teams`

 Create a team.
 The team will only contain the member that created it who is now specified as the team leader.
+It will not have any goals.

 #### Request Body